 George Washington was born on February 22, 1732 in the state of Virginia.
-He was a distinguished military leader and became the first president of the United States in 1789.
+He was a distinguished military leader and a Founding Father of the United States of America.

-Washington joined the military in 1753, and fought in the French and Indian War.
-After the war, he married Martha Custis and settled down at his estate, Mt.
-Vernon.
+Washington joined the military in 1753, and fought in the French and Indian Wars.
+After the fighting was over, he married Martha Custis and lived on his estate at Mount Vernon.

 Washington was reelected in 1792, but he turned down a third term as president.
-Just three years after he left office, George Washington died from a throat infection in 1799.
+He died in 1799 from a throat infection, just three years after he left office.

 These George Washington quotes illustrate the patriotism and wisdom of the first president of the United States.

-- George Washington did not had wooden teeth.
-He actually had dentures that were made of walrus or elephant ivory and fitted with human teeth.
+- George Washington did not actually have wooden teeth.
+He had dentures that were made of walrus or elephant ivory and fitted with human teeth.
 Over time, as the ivory aged, it resembled the grain of wood.

 - Washington is still one of the United States’ biggest presidents.
 He stood 6’2″ and weighed 200 pounds.